 Investing in the Big Apple

 Manhattan, Upper East Side, Midtown & Co.
 Buying luxury real estate in New York requires local market knowledge.
 Especially in times of low interest rates it is worthwhile to invest in a good property, whether in New York, Los Angeles, Miami or even cities like Chicago.
-From the small 50-80 sqm condominium to the spacious private property with up to 1,800 sqm of land.
+From New York property taxes, to the small 50-80 sqm condominium to the spacious private property with up to 1,800 sqm of land.
 We track down the properties that offer the greatest return and the greatest possible luxury and comfort for you.
 Back to: Luxury realtor + properties.

 New York from the Sky

 Below a video showcasing the dramatic skyline of New York with a drone flight taking you between the skyscrapers.

 New York needs no introduction.
 The big apple is one of the biggest tourism destinations, art powerhouses, financial and population centers, and much much more.
 The districts which are important to know for investments are mostly in Brooklyn, where a combination of gentrification, low prices, and an attractive atmosphere make living increasingly more attractive.
 Just taking a short look at Williamsburg shows everything you need to know.
 Not to forget as demanding attention, Bushwick, Bedford-Stuyvesant and Flatbush.
 Buying an apartment in New York‘s hippest areas is bound to be a challenge.

 In regards to economic developments, New York is seeing a surge.
 Recently, many top companies from digital sectors have moved headquarters or opened offices in the city.
 This means increased investments in multiple sectors, as well as increased demand for rentals in the inner city.
 The general real estate market has weakened over recent times, meaning the classic investments of earlier years like TriBeCa or Soho where high square meter prices dominate, are currently clever investments.
 The market is likely to recover, and these parts are unlikely to become unpopular.